copenlu/academic-kickstart/content/publication/2023_EMNLP_Borenstein/index.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing" publication_short = "In *EMNLP 2023*"
+publication = "In Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing (EMNLP 2023)" publication_short = "In *EMNLP*"

 # Abstract and optional shortened version.
-abstract = "Reasoning over spans of tokens from different parts of the input is essential for natural language understanding (NLU) tasks such as fact-checking (FC), machine reading comprehension (MRC) or natural language inference (NLI).
-However, existing highlight-based explanations primarily focus on identifying individual important tokens or interactions only between adjacent tokens or tuples of tokens.
-Most notably, there is a lack of annotations capturing the human decision-making process w.r.t. the necessary interactions for informed decision-making in such tasks.
-To bridge this gap, we introduce SpanEx, a multi-annotator dataset of human span interaction explanations for two NLU tasks: NLI and FC.
-We then investigate the decision-making processes of multiple fine-tuned large language models in terms of the employed connections between spans in separate parts of the input and compare them to the human reasoning processes.
-Finally, we present a novel community detection based unsupervised method to extract such interaction explanations from a model's inner workings." abstract_short = ""
+abstract = "The digitisation of historical documents has provided historians with unprecedented research opportunities.
+Yet, the conventional approach to analysing historical documents involves converting them from images to text using OCR, a process that overlooks the potential benefits of treating them as images and introduces high levels of noise.
+To bridge this gap, we take advantage of recent advancements in pixel-based language models trained to reconstruct masked patches of pixels instead of predicting token distributions.
+Due to the scarcity of real historical scans, we propose a novel method for generating synthetic scans to resemble real historical documents.
+We then pre-train our model, PHD, on a combination of synthetic scans and real historical newspapers from the 1700-1900 period.
+Through our experiments, we demonstrate that PHD exhibits high proficiency in reconstructing masked image patches and provide evidence of our model's noteworthy language understanding capabilities.
+Notably, we successfully apply our model to a historical QA task, highlighting its usefulness in this domain." abstract_short = ""

 # Is this a featured publication? (true/false)
-featured = true
+featured = false

 # Projects (optional).
 #   Associate this publication with one or more of your projects.